Khoatruong1412/Tennis_match_prediction/README.md

 - Most of the time, the difference is high.
 However, around 25% of the players that win matches with less points.
 ![image](https://user-images.githubusercontent.com/89664955/235508059-c04f337e-ee94-49ab-97a0-fc98c1670073.png)
 - High standard deviation due to outliers.

+## Challenge
+- There are not enough features such as players' injuries, playstyles